researchstudio-sat/webofneeds/webofneeds/won-docker/README.md

 webofneeds docker hub repository if not available locally.
 If the script finishes without error all components should be started.

-You can access the owner application to log in and create needs using the following link:
+You can access the owner application to log in and create atoms using the following link:
 * **owner:** [https://${deploy_host}:8082/owner](https://${deploy_host}:8082/owner)

-You can access the wonnode and check the generated RDF needs using the following link:
+You can access the wonnode and check the generated RDF atoms using the following link:
 * **wonnode:** [https://${deploy_host}:8889/won](https://${deploy_host}:8889/won)

 The certificates used by the application are created on the first execution of the script, and reused in later